Seth Meyers and the Lonely Island Explain the Difference Between 'SNL' Featured Players and Full Cast Members | Exclaim!

 Andy Samberg chimed in, "Yes.
 And you're getting paid significantly less."

 Meyers laughed and agreed: "Yes.
-So [it's] nice way of saying you're paid less.
-But the usual run of business is, you're a featured player for two years and then they bump you up.
+So [it's a] nice way of saying you're paid less.
+But the usual run of business is you're a featured player for two years and then they bump you up.
 I think that, my first year — because I started with Amy Poehler — she, because she had more credits going into her time at SNL than I did, managed to negotiate that, after Christmas, she was full cast.
 But I did go the full two years."

 He continued, "I don't know if this happened for you, Andy, but when you get full cast, your friends think you have accomplished something other than just the passage of time."